Wage Garnishment Alberta

 The rules for how much can wages be garnished varies from province to province.
 Generally, the garnishment rules in Alberta are such that you keep the first $800 of your net income, then creditors may garnish up to 50% of your income between $800 and $2400, and 100% of any net income over $2400.
 The exemption amount may be increased depending on how many dependants you have.
 Be aware that if you owe Canada Revenue Agency or if you owe for child support or alimony, these same rules do not apply.

-- Call the creditor and negotiate payment terms and have them remove the garnishment;
+- Call the creditor to negotiate payment terms and have them remove the garnishment;

 - Liquidate assets or obtain a loan to pay off the creditor in full;

-- Ceasing employment with that employer, though not often the best option, will not give the creditor any income to garnish;
+- Cease employment with the employer, though not often the best option, will not give the creditor any income to garnish;

 - File an Orderly Payment of Debts plan;